Research and Development Tax Relief (R&D)

 - balance sheet total of 86 million Euros

-If any of the above limits are exceeded the company qualifies under the large company scheme.
+If any of the above limits are exceeded the company may qualify under large company scheme.

-Your company can only claim for R&D tax relief if an R&D project seeks to achieve an advance in overall knowledge or capability in a field of science or technology through the resolution of scientific or technological uncertainty – and not simply an advance in its own state of knowledge or capability.
+Your company can only claim for R&D tax relief if an R&D project seeks to achieve an advance in overall knowledge or capability in a field of science or technology.
+The project must seek to resolve some scientific or technological uncertainty.
+A company cannot simply advance its own state of knowledge or capability.

-The project must relate to your company’s trade – either an existing one, or one that you intend to start up based on the results of the R&D.
+The project must relate to your company’s trade.
+This includes trades that are to be set up as a result of the R&D.

-If your company or organisation is claiming tax relief under the SME scheme it must own any intellectual property that might arise from the project.
+If your company is claiming tax relief under the SME scheme it must own all intellectual property that arises from the project.

 - Experimental or theoretical work designed to increase knowledge in a technical area.